-Following the historic victory in Uttar Pradesh Assembly elections, the Bhartiya Janata Party (BJP) is celebrating its 37th foundation day on Thursday.
+Bharatiya Janata Party (BJP) will be celebrating its 39th foundation day on Saturday.
 The party that is currently the largest political party in India, both in terms of representation in parliament, and in terms of party membership, has come a long way since its origins in the early 1980s.
 Overcoming several obstacles and failures, the BJP has at present formed a robust footing in the Indian political scenario, and significantly overturned the ideological framework that drove India’s national and international policies for a long time.

 While the BJP was formed on April 6, 1980, its ideological origins can be dated back to 1951 when Congress politician Shyama Prasad Mukherjee broke away from Nehru’s leadership to form the Bhartiya Jana Sangh (BJS).
 The party was formed in collaboration with the Hindu nationalist organisation, Rashtriya Swayamsevak Sangh (RSS), in opposition to the political practices of the Congress party.
 The mandate of the BJP was the preservation of Hindu identity and culture.
 Founded at a time when the Indian National Congress was practically the face of Indian politics, the BJS could barely be successful in its initial years since.
 In the 1952 general elections, the BJS could win only 3 Lok Sabha seats.